yonas-fsaha/calculator-with-js/Readme.md

 ## Usage

 1. Open the `index.html` file in your preferred web browser.
-2. The calculator will be displayed
+2. The calculator will be display